eugenioenko/kasper-js/readme.md

 # Kasper-js 1.0.1

-This is a work in progress of a javascript html template parser and renderer
+**Kasper-js** is a work-in-progress JavaScript HTML template parser and renderer designed to help create and learn core mechanics of modern JavaScript frameworks.

 ## > [Try it out in playground!](https://eugenioenko.github.io/kasper-js/live/)